Who we are

 - data about your health and wellbeing.

-Our Safeguarding Office may also process data relating to criminal convictions and offences.
+As part of our vetting service, we may also process data relating to criminal convictions and offences.

 Why we process your data and the lawful basis for processing your data